A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Nahm pole boundary condition

 In either case, the indicial equations reduce to an eigenvalue problem for the spin-spin operator $\mathfrak{J}$.
 Using the fact that $V_j^\eta$ are eigenspaces of $\mathfrak{J}$ with the previously discussed eigenvalues leads to the following table of indicial roots:

-\end{proof} This concludes the evaluation of indicial roots at points in the depth 1 stratum $\del M \setminus \Sigma_K$ needed for the proof of \autoref{thm:background-elliptic-regularity}.
-Crucially, the list of indicial roots coincides with the one for the $\pi/2$-version of the Kapustin-Witten equations determined in \cite{Mazzeo2013a}.
+\end{proof} This concludes the evaluation of indicial roots at points in the depth 1 stratum $\del M \setminus \Sigma_K$ needed for the proof of Theorem~\ref{thm:background-elliptic-regularity}.
+Crucially, the list of indicial roots coincides with the one for the $\pi/2$-version of the Kapustin--Witten equations determined in~\cite{Mazzeo2014}.
 In particular, there are no indicial roots in the interval $(-1, \overline{\alpha}) = (-1, 1)$ and the indicial set $\Delta_0$ is bounded from the left by $1$.